Esri/arcgis-runtime-samples-android/java/manage-operational-layers/README.md

 Operational layers display the primary content of the map and usually provide dynamic content for the user to interact with (as opposed to basemap layers that provide context).

 The order of operational layers in a map determines the visual hierarchy of layers in the view.
-You can bring attention to a specific layer by rendering above other layers.
+You can bring attention to a specific layer by rendering it above other layers.

 ## How to use the sample